SIMLabHAW/SIMLab-Emergency-Simulator/README.md

 - Font Awesome Free v5.4.1 <a href="https://fontawesome.com" target="_blank">`fontawesome.com`</a>
 - Natural Docs v2.0 <a href="https://www.naturaldocs.org" target="_blank">`naturaldocs.org`</a>
 - ...further sources are named in each file.

 ---

+## Contributions

+This section is work in progress and will be updated throughout the course of January and Febuary 2019.

+### Potential Changes and Features for Future Versions

+- 12 Channel ECG
+- Code Quality Improvements (e.g. ESLint)
+- Detailed Taining-Documentation
+- Move from myQSL to e.g. ReThinkDB, as most persistently saved stuff is already saved as json strings.
+- Use Node.js as Backend-Solution instead of PHP

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)